polca/premise/docs/cdr_allocation_study_design.md

 where:

 - `exchange_amount_i` is the mass of greenhouse gas emission `i`.
-- `GWP_i` is the characterization factor from the selected climate method.
+- `GWP_i` is the IPCC 2021 GWP100 factor currently covered by the
+  implementation.
+The covered gases are fossil CO2, CO2 from soil or biomass stock, methane, nitrous oxide, sulfur hexafluoride, tetrafluoromethane, hexafluoroethane and 1,1,1,2-tetrafluoroethane.
 - `regional_CDR_share` is the scenario share of residual GHG emissions mitigated by CDR in the IAM region and year.
 - `allocated_CDR` is added as kg input from the regional CDR market.

-If the regional CDR share is 100 percent, the product receives enough CDR input to compensate the full gross GHG footprint covered by the method.
-For example, if the selected GWP factor for fossil methane is 28 kg CO2e per kg CH4, then 1 kg fossil CH4 receives 28 kg of CDR market input when the regional share is 100 percent.
+If the regional CDR share is 100 percent, the product receives enough CDR input to compensate the full gross GHG footprint covered by the implementation.
+For example, with the IPCC 2021 GWP100 factor for fossil methane, 1 kg fossil CH4 receives 29.8 kg of CDR market input when the regional share is 100 percent.

 ## Regional scenario share